 Delaware North at the Grand Canyon is committed to providing sustainable food that is organically grown, locally grown, or otherwise produced in a way that minimizes the environmental and sociological impacts of its production or shipment.

-Get outside, hike and enjoy the trails of Grand Canyon.
-Please remain on all trails and walkways and remember to Hike Smart.
-Properly plan ahead, understand your hiking limitations, remain on all marked trails, and prepare by bringing plenty of food and water, and always leave no trace.
+While enjoying the Grand Canyon's numerous hiking trails, please remain on all paths and walkways and remember to hike smart: properly plan ahead, understand your hiking limitations, remain on all marked trails, bring plenty of food and water, and always leave no trace.
 Never approach wild animals.
 It's dangerous (and illegal) to feed wild animals in any national park.

-Never leave pets, children or valuables in an unattended vehicle.
+Never leave pets, children, or valuables in an unattended vehicle.

-In 2020, Delaware North at Grand Canyon was designated a Bike-Friendly Workplace by the League of American Bicyclists.
-Our bronze level designation was based on the following:
+In 2020, Delaware North at Grand Canyon was designated a bike-friendly workplace by the League of American Bicyclists.
+Our bronze-level designation was based on the following: